PlatformAwareProgramming/CloudClusters.jl/README.md

 21
 ```

+The user may orchestrate all the deployed clusters to execute computations of their interest, independent of their provider.
+However, it is important to notice that _MPI.jl_ computations are restricted to be performed between the processes of the same cluster.
+Communication operations between the nodes of different clusters may still be performed by means of _Distributed.jl_, or using the master process as an intermediary.
+However, inter-cluster communication must be employed with care, only when strictly necessary and asynchronously, if possible, overlapping it with computations, due to the high communication overhead between clusters.

 ## Interrrupting and resuming a cluster

-The cluster may be interrupted through the ___@interrupt___ macro:
+A cluster may be interrupted through the ___@interrupt___ macro:

 ```julia
 @interrupt my_first_cluster
 ```
-After ___@interrupt___ completes, the VM instances of cluster nodes are paused/stopped, and can be resumed/restarted through the ___@resume___ macro:
+After ___@interrupt___ completes, the VM instances of the cluster nodes are paused/stopped, and can be resumed/restarted through the ___@resume___ macro:

 ```julia
 @resume my_first_cluster
 ```
-It is important to notice that ___@interrupt___ finishes the worker processes across all cluster nodes.
-So, it does not automatically preserve the state of undergoing computations.
-The interruption of a cluster may be used with the only purpose to pause VM instances underying the cluster nodes.
-The __@resume___ operation creates a fresh set of worker processes, with different _pids_.
+It is important to notice that ___@interrupt___ kills the worker processes running at the cluster nodes, not preserving the state of undergoing computations in the cluster.
+The interruption of a cluster may be used to pause the cloud resources underlying the VM instances of the cluster nodes.
+In turn, the ___@resume___ operation creates a fresh set of worker processes, with different _pids_.
+So, it is user's responsibility to save the state of any undergoing computation in a cluster to be interrupted, to restart them after resuming.

 ## Terminating a cluster